-A residual error is a measure of how far away a point is vertically from the regression line.
+A residual error measures how far away a point is vertically from the regression line.
 Simply, it is the error between a predicted value and the observed actual value.
 A line providing the least sum of residual error is the best fit line or regression line.

 from sklearn.model_selection import train_test_split from sklearn.linear_model import LinearRegression target = life_exp['Life expectancy'] features = life_exp[life_exp.columns.difference(['Life expectancy', 'Year'])] #----- Splitting the dataset -----# x_train, x_test, y_train, y_test = train_test_split(pd.get_dummies(features), target, test_size=0.3) #----- Linear Regression -----# lr = LinearRegression() #----- Fitting model over training data -----# lr.fit(x_train, y_train) #----- Evaluating the model over test data -----# lr_confidence = lr.score(x_test, y_test) print("lr confidence: ", lr_confidence) #lr confidence: 0.9538309850283277

-The coefficient of determination R-square came out to be closer to 1, which indicates the model optimally predicts the Life expectancies.
+The coefficient of determination R-square came out closer to 1, indicating the model optimally predicts the Life expectancies.

 For validation of the model, let’s check the distribution of residuals.